msi-ris/Tutorials/rnaseq_lec.md

 </div>

 #### Others
-There are many other analyses that can be done with RNAseq data.
+There are many other analyses that can be done with RNASeq data.
 Section 7 will contain brief descriptions and links to common analysis tools for the workflows described above and other, more specialized analyses.

 [Return to top](#top)
 ### <a name="3.2"></a> File Formats
-RNAseq is a genomics analysis, meaning it uses a suite of (mostly) standardized genomics file formats.
+RNASeq is a genomics analysis, meaning it uses a suite of (mostly) standardized genomics file formats.
 There are some important considerations with some of the file formats, however, because they tend to have variable formats.
 This is a known issue in genomics, and the field is still settling on a standard way to